Skip to main content

 For kids

-The Code is like a set of rules that organisations have to follow to protect children’s privacy online.
-It makes sure that organisations who run apps, websites and games that kids might use take care of your personal information (like your name, age and what you like to do online).
+The Code is a set of special rules that online services like apps, games and websites must follow to protect children’s privacy online.
+It makes sure that online services that children use or concern the activities you do, take care of your personal information.

 How does it help me?

-We are writing the Code to help make the internet a place that protects your privacy rights.
+We are writing the Code to help make the internet a place that protects your online privacy.

-The Code is different from the social media restrictions that says children under 16 shouldn’t be allowed to use social media.
+The Code is different from the social media restrictions that removed under 16 year old children from age-restricted social media platforms.

-This Code isn’t about keeping you off the internet, instead, it’s about making sure websites, apps, games, streaming services and social media follow rules to help keep your personal information private and protected.
+This Code isn’t about keeping you off the internet, instead, it’s about making sure online services like apps, games, and websites follow extra rules to help keep your personal information private and protected.

 Remember, while the Code helps protect your information, it’s still important to be careful when you’re online.
 Always talk to a trusted adult if something doesn’t feel right.